last-arg/twitch-pages/readme.md

 [ ] how to get css just for src/partials/*.webc
 [ ] look if I can use something from here https://github.com/Set-Creative-Studio/cube-boilerplate/tree/main [ ] Use cache API for partials
+- See what is going on with site responsiveness
+  - firefox vertical tabs: right side of the site is hidden

 ## Resources